Jessica243/project-space/README.md

     - [ ] Listen for the choice the driver selected
     - [ ] Ask the driver if they want to drive there
     - [ ] List for confirmation from the driver
-  - [ ] Set parking timer flow
-    - [ ] Listen for the user wanting to set timer
-    - [ ] Confirm timer set for X minutes
 - [ ] Add comments to code for hand in
 - [ ] Publish the final app on expo for hand in